HilmyAmmar/TBI-SearchEngine/README.md

 # TBI-SearchEngine: Medical RAG Search Engine 🔍🏥

 A Django-based **Retrieval-Augmented Generation (RAG)** search engine for medical and nutrition information.
-This system combines Elasticsearch for document retrieval with Mistral AI for intelligent answer generation.
+This system combines Elasticsearch for document retrieval with Mistral AI for intelligent answer generation

 ## 🌟 Features